ureber/ureber.github.io/index.md

 I teach courses in the areas of political communication and computational methods.
 My most recent teaching activities include:

+* Text as Data: Introduction to Web Scraping and Text Mining mit R (bachelor proseminar, spring 2020)
 * Introduction to R for communication research (bachelor tutorial, fall 2019, together with Dr. Thomas Häussler and Aleksandra Urman)
 * Introduction to Web scraping and automated content analysis with R (bachelor proseminar, spring 2019)
 * Structure and content: Combining social network analysis and topic modeling (PhD/postdoc workshop at the University of Bremen, fall 2018)